StStevens/TeamBabylon/docs/final.md

 By putting a greater weight on enemy health, we attempted to make the bot prioritize doing damage as opposed to maintaining health.

+As the difference in the enemy health is a useful way of determining a reward for combat, we thought this feature was a vital part of the program.
+Unfortunately, when we began working on this there was no method for obtaining the enemy health from the observations.
+In order to add this capability, one of our team members modified the Malmo code based and became a contributor to the Malmo repository, adding this feature for our group and any other group that may need it.

 ## Evalutaion: